johnbntn/dat/README.md

 # Datalog Analysis Tool (DAT)

 ## Overview
 DAT is a framework for doing program analysis in Datalog.
 It relies on [BAP](https://github.com/BinaryAnalysisPlatform/bap) to generate Datalog rules and thus supports all architectures supported by BAP.
+For a more formal explanation of the framework, see dat_paper.pdf.

 ## Installation and Usage